canonical/rust-best-practices/best-practices.md

 Further, that unrecoverable state must not be as a result of user input—a program which a user can easily crash is not a good program.

 In Rust, panics are very aggressive.
-Not only are they unrecoverable, but also if the default panic strategy is overridden (e.g. by a user who wants a smaller binary), we have no guarantee that the usual cleanup is performed and must rely on the OS to do its best with the resources it knows about.
+Not only are they unrecoverable within the same thread, but also if the default panic strategy is overridden (e.g. by a user who wants a smaller binary and hence sets `profile.release.panic = "abort"` in their `Cargo.toml`), we have no guarantee that the usual cleanup is performed.
+In this case, we must rely on the OS to do its best with the resources, but we have no guarantee that this will be sufficient.
 By default therefore, try not to panic.

-If a panic is inevitable, be sure that the message signals who is at fault—if it’s an internal error, start the message with `internal error:`.
+If, however, a panic is inevitable, be sure that the message signals who is at fault—if it’s an internal error, start the message with `internal error:`.

 The over-use of `.unwrap()` is a major red flag, as the resulting code is likely very fragile, relying on possibly-unclear preconditions in the code above it.
 If that code changes—which is very likely in a program under active development—production code may panic.
-As a rule of thumb, `.unwrap()` should only be used in code in small scopes, where errors can only possibly originate from the programmer—e.g. in `Regex::new("...").unwrap()`, a panic can only occur if the constant regex is invalid.
+As a rule of thumb, `.unwrap()` should only be used in code in tiny scopes, where errors can only possibly originate from the programmer—e.g. in `Regex::new("...").unwrap()`, a panic can only occur if the raw regex constant is invalid.
 In general though, unwrapping should be replaced with either:

 - Good use of the type system to allow the compiler to enforce preconditions